Henry Hope (Royal Navy officer): War of 1812

 Captain Hope took command of on 13 May 1813.
 Endymion was a 40-gun fifth rate frigate that was being fitted out at Plymouth to counter the American 44-gun frigates, which had made an impact during the early engagements during the War of 1812.
 Hope then sailed Endymion to the Halifax station.
 On 7 March 1814, Endymion, and captured the American privateer Mars, which was armed with 15 guns and had a crew of 70 men.
 In August 1814, together with Armide, Endymion captured the American privateer Herald, of 17 guns and 100 men.
 In late 1814, Endymion joined the blockading-squadron off New York.

-On 11 October 1814 Endymion's boats attempted to capture the notorious American privateer Prince de Neufchatel, but were unsuccessful.
-Becalmed on the south side of Nantucket, the Prince de Neufchatel appeared vulnerable.
-Captain Henry Hope thereupon sent 111 men in five boats to cut out the privateer, which was defended by 40 Americans.
-After 20 minutes of savage fighting British casualties amounted to 28 killed, 37 wounded, and 28 taken prisoner.
-The Americans reported losing 7 men killed and 24 wounded.
+On 11 October 1814, Endymions boats attempted to capture the American privateer Prince de Neufchatel, but were unsuccessful.
+Becalmed on the south side of Nantucket, Prince de Neufchatel appeared vulnerable.
+Hope sent 111 men in five boats to cut out the privateer, which was manned by a crew of 40.
+After 20 minutes of savage fighting, the boarders were repulsed.
+British casualties amounted to 28 killed, 37 wounded and 28 captured, while the Americans reported suffering 7 men killed and 24 wounded.